dcaffer07/Arduino.cc-review-E2/README.md

 ## Potentiometers

 #### Description:
-> Wire up a breadboard potentiometer to control the brightness of an LED
-#### Goal:
->The goal here was to familiarize ourselves with a potentoiometer and how it operates.
-We wewre also able to expand our knoowledge of code and its varuiouse functions by making something become brighter accordingly, without a deffinete sate or repeating loop.
+> Wire up a breadboard potentiometer to control the brightness of an LED.
+The goal here was to familiarize ourselves with a potentoiometer and how it operates.
+We were also able to expand our knoowledge of code and its varuiouse functions by making something become brighter accordingly, without a deffinete state or repeating loop.

 #### Wiring